enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 {loading ? <span className='loading loading-spinner'></span> : "Sign Up"}
 </button>
 ```

+- The loading state is derived from the useSignup hook, which was previously implemented to handle signup functionality and manage the loading state.

 - If the loading state is true the button will be disabled and show a spinner.